-CM Download (CMDM) - Use Case - Creating Library of Content From Scratch
+Download and File Manager Plugin (CMDM) - Use Case - Creating Library of Content From Scratch

 Use Case - Creating Content Library From Scratch

-Note: This guide covers features from the Pro version of CM Downloads - This document uses version 4.3.0
+Note: This guide covers features from the Pro version of Download and File Manager Plugin - This document uses version 4.3.0

-The CM Download Manager creates a secure directory of files.
+The Download and File Manager Plugin creates a directory of files and provides a download security.
 Users can download and upload files, all moderated by the admin.

 Use Case Assumptions

-In this example use case guide, we'll cover how to create a download directory from bottom up.
+In this example use case guide, we'll cover how to create a download directory and configure your file management system from bottom up.
 It will include audio and video preview, password-protected downloads and more.